 NUI Galway has created an app to streamline the Garda Vetting process.
-In order to initiate the Garda Vetting Process please click here to start your application.
-Students will receive an email inviting them to begin the process.
+Once registered students will receive an email inviting them to begin the Garda Vetting Process.
+Garda Vetting can also be initiated by clicking here to start your application.
 Please note students will need their NUI Galway Office 365 user account credentials to access the service.
 Please email firstname.lastname@example.org with any queries.

 NUI Galway will require students on the following programmes to be Garda Vetted before they fully complete their registration as a student of the University.
 Such students will be registered provisionally until Garda Clearance is obtained: List of Programmes Requiring Garda Vetting